martonpornoi/awoo-timetracker/README.md

 - **Time Entries**: A form, where all users can assign date time, a project, time spent on a task, and can add description on of the task.

 - **Projects**: Admins can create and modify projects by renaming and changing status of the project.
+It also lists all time entries.

 - **Monthly Reports**: Admins can collect aggregated monthly reports.
 Per project, per user, as a total sum of overall time invested in all projects on a monthly basis.
 Reports can be deleted or re-generated.